Get a free consultation

 2. Sound human, not corporate

 Nobody wants to listen to a robot recital.
-Imagine you’re having a relaxed chat with your most valued investors, not reading from a script.
+Instead, imagine you’re having a relaxed chat with your most valued investors, not reading from a script.
 Write for the ear, not the page.
 Thank means using short sentences, natural language and a touch of warmth.

 The more genuine you sound, the more trust you build.
 Remember, your everyday investor wants to hear from real people, not corporate jargon.

-The best-sounding calls are usually the best prepared.
+The best earnings calls are usually the best prepared.

 3. Tell a clear story